 The western half of this house predates the eastern side and is listed as having been built in 1720.
 There is reason to believe this section may have been constructed between 1652 when a carpenter named Walter Roper purchased the original house from Allan Perley, and Ropey’s death in 1680.
 Re-used beams in the basement may date to the original 1635 structure, but carbon dating and/or dendrochronology would be required to confirm either hypothesis.

 Margaret Weldon performed the original survey of this house for the Ipswich Historical Commission and noted that “most of the visible trim is of the Federal period (Third Period) or later, but some remnants of earlier trim survive.”
 Architectural historian Sue Nelson adds, ” I suspect that the 1720 date is a ‘no earlier than’ date.
 Ms. Weldon saw some remnants of Second Period material in the finishes and identified it as no earlier than about 1720, the beginning of the Second Period of English colonial architecture.
-The cellar and attic and of course that are where the clues are.
 It is quite possible that material from a building earlier than 1720 could have been reused in the cellar as sleepers for a newer structure.
 This happened quite commonly – we never threw anything away!”

 In 1847 a new foundation was constructed in line with other houses on the street.
 The older northwest section was moved onto that foundation, the more recent northeast side of the house was demolished and the present northeast side was added, creating the finished form of the elegant and historic home at this location today.
 A sunken area behind the house indicates the location and size of the earlier foundation.